dreedyman/mstc-zmq/README.md

 # mstc-zmq
-Framework using ZeroMQ and Google Protocol Buffers for heterogeneous platform support
+Framework using ZeroMQ and JSON for heterogeneous platform support